gratipay/finances/README.md

 ### Style

-Here are some style notes for the `dat` files:
+Here are some style notes for the `beancount` files:

  1. Group transactions together conceptually.